 Stars vs. Lightning: Betting Trends, Odds, Advanced Stats

-The Tampa Bay Lightning (10-9-5) will aim to halt a three-game losing streak when they play the Dallas Stars (13-5-3) on the road on Saturday, December 2 at 2:00 PM ET on BSSW, BSSUN, and NHL Network.
+The Tampa Bay Lightning (10-10-5) host the Dallas Stars (14-5-3) at Amalie Arena on Monday, December 4 at 7:00 PM ET on BSSW, BSSUN, and ESPN+.
+The Lightning have lost four games in a row.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.